pencil2d/pencil2d.github.io/_posts/2017-12-01-introducing-pencil2d-0.6.md

 ## More Features and Improvements

 - Added alpha channel to color palette.
-- Added .pcl/.pclx file associations and icons on MacOS.
+- Added .pcl/.pclx file associations and icons on mac OS.
+- Added command line interface (run with the -h flag for details)
 - Color selection behavior was separated Bitmap & Vector Layers (Using the color wheel on bitmap layers will only affect the active color and not the Color Palette swatches.
 In Vector Layers, changing any swatch will affect only vector colors)
 - Implemented canvas “freehand” rotation. `(ALT + RMB and drag)`
 - Implemented persistent camera frame ("passepartout") to preview canvas & export size (Can be hidden by hiding the camera layer)